wp-plugins/lazy-load-for-videos/readme.txt

 Future features:
 * Choose between several "Play" buttons
 * Upload your own "Play" button
+* Choose between several colours for your player
 * (Optional) video preview image for feeds
 * Support for videos from vimeo.com (and other providers)
 * What you suggest